 - Some interviewers thought I was announcing the death of the English language

-Though most of the interviews went about as smoothly as I could have expected, with me remembering to plug the email address corpus(Replace this parenthesis with the @ sign)cambridge.org at any given opportunity, some were much harder work.
+Though most of the interviews went about as smoothly as I could have expected, with me remembering to plug the email address email@example.com at any given opportunity, some were much harder work.
 Some interviewers seemed horrified at the thought of ‘losing’ words such as marvellous and cheerio, and wanted me to tell them what they could do to help rescue them.
 Though it was tempting to say “well if you keep saying them they won’t disappear…”, I instead politely made the point that language, like everything else to do with being human, changes over time, and that this is perfectly okay.
 Just like fashion.
 This ‘endangered species’ discourse came about in a few interviews, and it seemed that the interviewers felt I was suggesting that the English language was somehow shrinking or degrading over time.

 - Some interviewers thought I was actively promoting the changes I was reporting